Bob-Playground/WWDC-Stuff/2019/423-Optimizing-App-Launch/Optimizing-App-Launch-Edited.md

 **Now one thing to note here is that as you make incremental changes, you should consistently remeasure and re-profile as you make progress.
 That way, you can actually understand the exact impact of your incremental change set.**

-But for the sake of his demo, we've actually aggregated all the changes into one for the sake of time and boom.
+But for the sake of this demo, we've actually aggregated all the changes into one for the sake of time and boom.
 There's a little UI glitch, but we can immediately see that our launch is under **500 milliseconds**.

 ### Use XCTest to measure launch performance (cold launch)